ironbar/arc25/docs/modeling/Iteration_26_more_compute.md

 - When I start a container and select some type of machine.
 Do I pay for the machine when installing python or other things?
 Should I select a cheap machine for development and a expensive one for training?
 - I lost internet when using wireguard, solved.
 - I have created a dataset but does not seem to be working
+- First job in the Sidney cluster asked for 1 GPUs and received 4.
+Maybe it's the minimum.

 ## Results